ballerina-platform/ballerina-dev-website/contribution-guide.md

 - Submitting a bug is just as important as contributing to code.
 Create a new issue in the relevant GitHub repo using the below links, fill out all sections in the issue template, and submit the bug/issue report.

-    >**Tip:** If you are unsure whether you have found a bug, search existing issues in GitHub and raise it in the [Ballerina-Dev Google Group](#https://groups.google.com/forum/#!forum/ballerina-dev).
+    >**Tip:** If you are unsure whether you have found a bug, search existing issues in the corresponding repo on GitHub and raise it in the [Ballerina-Dev Google Group](#https://groups.google.com/forum/#!forum/ballerina-dev).
    - compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
    - language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
    - website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.